zhibinghe/dSTEM/README.md

 # R Package: dSTEM (differential Smoothing and TEsting of Maxima/Minima)

 A new generic and fast approach for multiple change points detection in linear models.
-The method is designed for the data sequence modeled as piecewise linear signal plus noise (comes from a stationary Gaussian proccess).
+The method is designed for the data sequence modeled as piecewise linear signal plus noise (a stationary Gaussian process).

 # Toy Example of the Method